whunt1965/WEBRTC-CYBERSEC/MiTM/README.md

 ## Why this Attack Matters

+As in the case of our malicious WebRTC application, this example provides another concrete demonstration of a potential WebRTC vulnerability: if a signalling server is compromised (or malicious to begin with) a MiTM could compromise a WebRTC call.
+Our initial example assumes that an attacker can both control the signalling server (to divert calls to theirself) as well as compromise the client-facing javascript controlling the application.

+However, even with these assumptions, our example does show that is possible for a WebRTC call to be "eavesdropped upon" without users realizing it.

 ## Running on Your own Device
 To begin, please visit the [Realtime communication with WebRTC codelab](https://codelabs.developers.google.com/codelabs/webrtc-web/#0) and follow the instructions for getting source code and installing necessary dependencies (including NodeJS).